yyu/vm/README.md

 #### networking option 1

+Manual execution of the following commands is only needed before installation.

+After installation finishes, `macos.xml` starts to be used, we no longer need these.
+(If we run them, vm will fail to start)

 ```
 sudo ip tuntap add dev tap0 mode tap
 sudo ip link set tap0 up promisc on